djalbat/yapp/README.md

 ```
 Note that if you take this approach then you must call the `didMount()` method explicitly.

-### Leverage an Easy element
+### Make use of an Easy element

-A slightly less cumbersome approach is to leverage an [Easy](https://github.com/djalbat/easy) element:
+A slightly less cumbersome approach is to make use of an [Easy](https://github.com/djalbat/easy) element:
 ```
 "use strict";